-11.3 VESSEL LIFTING EQUIPMENT AND ACCESSORIES
+11.4 VESSEL LIFTING EQUIPMENT AND ACCESSORIES

-- 11.3.1 The merchant shipping version of LOLER applies to all British registered vessels and all foreign registered vessels whilst in UK territorial waters, therefore similar standards as stated above are imposed on all vessels in UK ports. - 11.3.2 Before using ships' lifting equipment or accessories, the ships' documentation must be checked to confirm that thorough examination and inspection of the lifting equipment and accessories concerned complies with LOLER.
-It is also prudent for a competent person to undertake a visual examination of ship lifting equipment and accessories where possible. - 11.3.3 Employers should make pre use checks concerning the safety of the ships lifting equipment so far as it is within their control. - 11.3.4 Where appropriate there should be a period of familiarisation on the specific equipment concerned before putting into use.
+- 11.4.1 The merchant shipping version of LOLER applies to all British registered vessels and all foreign registered vessels whilst in UK territorial waters, therefore similar standards as stated above are imposed on all vessels in UK ports. - 11.4.2 Before using ships' lifting equipment or accessories, the ships' documentation must be checked to confirm that thorough examination, inspection and testing of the lifting equipment and accessories concerned complies with LOLER.
+It is also prudent for a competent person to undertake a visual examination of ship lifting equipment and accessories where possible. - 11.4.3 Employers should make pre-use checks concerning the safety of the ships lifting equipment so far as it is within their control.

+11.4.4 Where appropriate there should be a period of familiarisation on the specific equipment concerned before putting into use.

-11.4 MULTIPLE TRIP SLINGS
+11.5 MULTIPLE TRIP SLINGS

-- 11.4.1 Where multi-trip slings are removed and sent back to the consignor for re use then such slings must comply with LOLER and be subject to an examination scheme.
+- 11.5.1 Where multi-trip slings are removed and sent back to the consignor for re use then such slings must comply with LOLER and be subject to an examination scheme.
 When such a cargo arrives at the port, it is recommended that each sling be visually inspected by a competent person and subject to a test lift prior to unloading.
-If there is any doubt in the integrity of the slings, then the load should be re-slung. - 11.4.2 Labels on multi-trip slings should include sufficient information to identify the slings and ensure a safe lift.
-Typically, the following information will be found on a sling: - safe working load in straight lift in the case of single leg or endless slings, or for multi-leg slings having an angle □ of 0° to 45° - material, e.g. manila, polyester etc. - reference number of the sling and grade of fittings - nominal length in meters - manufacturer's name, symbol, trade mark or other unambiguous identification - a traceability code - number and part of BS, EN or similar compliant standard
+If there is any doubt in the integrity of the slings, then the load should be re-slung. - 11.5.2 Labels on multi-trip slings should include sufficient information to identify the slings and ensure a safe lift.
+Typically, the following information will be found on a sling: - safe working load in straight lift in the case of single leg or endless slings, or for multi-leg slings having an angle of 0° to 45° - material, e.g. manila, polyester etc. - reference number of the sling and grade of fittings - nominal length in meters - manufacturer's name, symbol, trade mark or other unambiguous identification - a traceability code - number and part of BS, EN or similar compliant standard

-11.5 PRE-SLUNG CARGO AND SINGLE (ONE) TRIP SLINGS
+11.6 PRE-SLUNG CARGO AND SINGLE (ONE) TRIP SLINGS

-- 11.5.1 Pre-slung or one-trip slings travel with, and are often permanently attached to the primary load carrying device, or the load itself. - 11.5.2 Despite often displaying a SWL, one trip slings: - do not tend to be labelled with the requirements of re-usable slings - do not typically match the international colour codes for the materials used - are often missing identification batch numbers - do not typically have traceability to relevant test standards (BS EN 1492; ANSI B30.9 etc.) - 11.5.3 The test rating of multi-trip slings is 7:1 but one trip slings are often much less.
+- 11.6.1 Pre-slung or one-trip slings travel with, and are often permanently attached to the primary load carrying device, or the load itself.
+Examples include: bulk bags, big bags, forest products, steel, glass or specialised machinery - 11.6.2 Despite often displaying a SWL, one trip slings: - do not tend to be labelled with the requirements of re-usable slings - do not typically match the international colour codes for the materials used - are often missing identification batch numbers - do not typically have traceability to relevant test standards (BS EN 1492; ANSI B30.9 etc.) - 11.6.3 The test rating of multi-trip slings is 7:1 but one trip slings are often much less.
 As such, these slings must be destroyed on arrival at their final destination and neither re-used nor returned to the ship/consignor.
-If there is any question in the integrity of the slings, then the load should be re-slung by a person competent to do so. - 11.5.4 One-trip slings should be disposed of at the end of the trip and should never be reused.
+If there is any question in the integrity of the slings, then the load should be re-slung by a person competent to do so.

+11.6.4 One-trip slings should be disposed of at the end of the trip and should never be reused.